WyattBrashear/507ex-utils/README.md

 It allows you to easily turn your program into an app that you can share with the world!

 ## Runfile
 The Runfile is a file that is required to be in any source directory that is being packed as a .507ex.
 It contains the shell command in order to run your app.
+For multi-step application boots, have the runfile point to a boot script (e.g. start.sh).

 ## Hashing
 For security reasons, all core/top level files in an executable are hashed.
 This is done to prevent unathorized tampering to the executable.